Archerouyang/project_alpha/README.md

 -   [ ] **Initialize Mini Program Project**: Create the `/miniprogram` directory and basic file structure.
 -   [ ] **Rebuild UI in WXML/WXSS**: Recreate the chat-based UI using WeChat's native components.
 -   [ ] **Implement Client Logic**: Rewrite frontend logic in JavaScript for WeChat's environment.
 -   [ ] **End-to-End Testing**: Configure the API endpoint and test thoroughly within WeChat Developer Tools.

+## Known Issues

+- Due to a compatibility issue between Chromium (in Linux Docker images) and TradingView Lightweight Charts, charts may render blank when using the default Chromium browser in Docker.
+To work around this, our Docker configuration installs and uses Firefox for chart rendering via Playwright, which fully resolves the issue.